2002-2007 Jeep Liberty

 The upgraded factory radio (Crutchfield Research Photo)

 You will also need a wiring harness if you don’t want to cut and splice any of the factory wiring, along with an antenna adapter that connects the Liberty antenna cable to the new receiver.
-The dash kit and harness needed for this installation are available at a deep discount with most Crutchfield orders, along with our free step-by-step MasterSheet™ instructions for your Liberty.
+The dash kit and harness needed for this installation are available at a deep discount with all Crutchfield receiver orders, along with our free step-by-step MasterSheet™ instructions for your Liberty.

 The one downside to replacing your factory receiver is that you will lose the ability to talk on your phone using the hands-free system if you had this option from the factory.
 You’ll have to add a Bluetooth® adapter to the new receiver you install or, better yet, pick a car stereo with built-in Bluetooth connectivity.